-- You must have a PhD to apply for a job in an Israeli university.
+- You must have a PhD to apply for a job at an Israeli university.

 How To Get A Visa To Start Teaching English In Israel

 To work legally in Israel, you need a work visa and work permit.
 Work visas are normally for a period of 30-days.
-You need the work visa for your initial entry to the country.
-The school will have to submit certain documents to the Ministry of Interior, while you simultaneously start the documentation at your local Israeli consulate or embassy.
+It would help if you had a work visa for your initial entry into the country.
+The school will have to submit certain documents to the Ministry of Interior while simultaneously starting the documentation at your local Israeli consulate or embassy.

 The documents for a work visa normally include: